thomasWeise/aitoa/book/metaheuristics/simulatedAnnealing/README.md

 7. Return best-so-far objective value&nbsp;$\bestSoFar{\obspel}$ and best solution&nbsp;&nbsp;$\bestSoFar{\obspel}$ to the user.

 \repo.listing{lst:SimulatedAnnealing}{An excerpt of the implementation of the Simulated Annealing algorithm.}{java}{src/main/java/aitoa/algorithms/SimulatedAnnealing.java}{}{relevant}

+There exist a several proofs&nbsp;[@GKR1994SAAPOC; @NS2000ANOTFTBOSA] showing that, with a slow-enough cooling schedule, the probability that Simulated Annealing will find the globally optimal solution approaches&nbsp;1.
+However, the runtime one would need to invest to actually "cash in" on this promise exceeds the time needed to enumerate all possible solutions&nbsp;[@NS2000ANOTFTBOSA].
+In [@sec:approximationOfTheOptimum] we discussed that we are using metaheuristics because for many problems, we can only guarantee to find the global optimum if we invest a runtime growing exponentially with the problem scale (i.e., proportional to the size of the solution space).
+So while we have a proof that SA will eventually find a globally optimal solution, this proof is not applicable in any practical scenario and we instead use SA as what it is: a metaheuristic that will hopefully give us good *approximate* solutions in *reasonable* time.